Can I Sell Iron Condor In A Low Volatility Environment?

-I know there are people out there manage to make consistent 20% by just simply selling major indexes such as SPX and/or SPY continuously.
 One question I had was about Implied Volatility.
 Would such trades still work even in the low IV environment?
-Logically, it should right?
-Otherwise these people who are doing it wouldn’t be able to generate large number of trades?
+Logically, it should, right?
+Otherwise, these people who are doing it wouldn’t be able to open such a large number of trades and generate consistent income.

-Below are three pieces of encouraging information to support the statement that selling Iron Condor in a low volatility environment is indeed doable.
+Below are three pieces of encouraging information to support the statement that selling Iron Condor in a low-volatility environment is indeed doable.

 1) Cameron Skinner

-2) A back test study comparing Iron Condor to Strangle
+2) A backtest study comparing Iron Condor to Strangle

 It is important to point out that the time to expiration for the options used in the study was 60 days.